 Budget Benefits of Working with a Remote Team

-Working remotely has long been an option for many people around the world.
+Working with remote teams has long been an option for many people around the world.
 They are able to stay home or travel, all the while keeping things in line where work is concerned.
 They log in their hours using software provided by the company, they check in with their superiors and their peers throughout the day by email or text messages, and they work towards the company’s goal all without setting a foot inside an actual office.

 Who Benefits from Working with a remote team?